 13. MAKE STRATEGIC INVESTMENTS

-As a WAHM we are pressed for time.
-We don’t have a million hours to work on tedious projects or scour the internet for days trying to figure out how to fix the latest problems in our biz.
+As work at home moms we are pressed for time.
+We don’t have a million hours to work on tedious projects or to scour the internet for days trying to figure out how to fix the latest problems in our biz.
 I’m about as thrifty as they come, but I finally had to break down and switch from only free tools to a few paid ones.
 As soon as I did my business started to take off.
-My first investment was a small one, but one I still consider instrumental: Boardbooster.
-I can set up my pins and pretty much forget about them.
-It takes me only a few minutes each week.
+You can see all the resources and tools I recommend for bloggers here.
 Another tool I use is Trello…and if you haven’t heard of it…you are welcome!
 Trello has revolutionized how I live and work.
 Sounds dramatic, but check it out for yourself!
+I use Trello to organize almost every aspect of my life!